My son is 14 and starting to play ice hockey with 15,16,17,18

 Her coaches tried all kinds of ways to correct the

-problem, all of them behavioral -- such as putting a a piece
+problem, all of them behavioral -- such as putting a piece of

-of white tape in the mitt of the first baseman to enhance the
+white tape in the mitt of the first baseman to enhance the target...video

-asked the coach if she would allow me to take this young lady
+if she would allow me to take this young lady into a private

-into a private room and discuss her problem with here.
-What evolved
+room and discuss her problem with here.
+What evolved was, that

-was, that a day before she began throwing wildly she was sliding
+a day before she began throwing wildly, she was sliding into

-into second base and the ball thrown by the catcher hit her in
+second base and the ball thrown by the catcher hit her in the

-having come form a very religious family, and she somehow implanted
+having come from a very religious family, and she somehow implanted

 in her mind that she was being "punished by the Lord"